arts-link/ryder/exampleSite/content/posts/alerts.md

 # draft = true
 [menu]
  [menu.main]
-  weight = 2
+  weight = 1
   parent = 'posts'

 +++

 ## The global alert

 This is setup in your `hugo.toml` configuration file.
+Multiple banners will be displayed for however many `[[params.alphaAlert]]` blocks you configure.
 ```toml
 [params]
   isAlpha = true